 For assistance in determining your placement into a 3-credit or 1-credit UB Seminar, please contact your Academic Advisor.

-Once you have identified your top UB Seminar choices, visit myub.buffalo.edu and click on the HUB Student Center to view your existing class schedule and register for your UB Seminar.
-You will see your current list of courses, including the days, times, location and instructor of each course.
+Once you have identified your top UB Seminar choices, visit myub.buffalo.edu and click on the HUB Student Center to view your existing class schedule and register.

 The Pathways are a series of courses linked together by a broad topic that you choose and examine through multiple perspectives.
 You will complete one Thematic and one Global Pathway.
 Your transfer coursework may be applied to List 1 and List 2 courses in each Pathway either by direct articulation or with a transfer course that has a related UB Area (e.g., Humanities, Arts, Social Science, Language or Civilization and History).
 The List 3 courses are generally completed at UB unless you have a course with a direct articulation to one in the list.

 If you are an advanced transfer student who has four UB Areas completed with transfer coursework, you will want to approach the Pathways by first looking at the broad topics available and then investigating the courses in List 3 to see which best suit your interests and academic plans.
 Your academic advisor can assist as you make your initial plan.